-II.2.8.1 Approval of a code of conduct and the activity of a body monitoring compliance with a code of conduct
+II.2.8.1 Approval of a code of conduct and the activity of a body monitoring compliance with a code of conduct draft, extension or amendment of the codes of conduct pursuant to the GDPR is submitted.

 1. Codes of Conduct